Stamp Category: Commemorative

 Format: Printed in four panes of 5 vertical se-tenant stamps

 Perforations: 10.9 vertically

-Why the stamp was issued: Partof the 5-stamp “summer” booklet set of the Garden Flowers Series, the Lily stamp was one of the “bright, pretty American stamps” the US Postal Service was hoping people would buy.
+Why the stamp was issued: Partof the 5-stamp “summer” booklet set of the Garden Flowers Series, the rose stamp was one of the “bright, pretty American stamps” the US Postal Service was hoping people would buy.